andy7d0/async-func-decorators/README.md

 `fn` will receive last context (`this`) and last arguments passed to a throttled wrapper before `fn` was invoked.

+wrapped function returns Promise (i.e. it's an async function)

+if some invocations delayed they are replaced with last one and all of them shere the same return value

 ### debounce(wait, fn)

 Creates a function that will call `fn` at most once every `wait` milliseconds.